 On September 13, 2013, we acquired all of the outstanding shares of Evergreen Oil, Inc. ("Evergreen") for approximately \$56.3 million in cash, net of cash acquired.
 Evergreen, headquartered in Irvine, California, specializes in the recovery and rerefining of used oil.
-Evergreen owns and operates one of the only oil re-refining operations in the western United States and also offers other ancillary environmental services, including parts cleaning and containerized waste services, vacuum services and hazardous waste management services.
+Evergreen owns and operates an oil re-refining operation in the western United States and also offers other ancillary environmental services, including parts cleaning and containerized waste services, vacuum services and hazardous waste management services.
 The acquisition of Evergreen enables us to further penetrate the small quantity waste generator market and further expand its oil re-refining, oil recycling and waste treatment capabilities.
-Financial information and results of Evergreen have been recorded in our consolidated financial statements since acquisition and are primarily included in the Oil Re-refining and Recycling segment.
+Financial information and results of Evergreen have been recorded in our consolidated financial statements since acquisition and are primarily included in the Kleen Performance Products segment.